MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/supported-languages.md

 ## What's translated

-Customer Insights will use your language preference to display elements like the menu, dashboard label text, and system messages in your preferred language.
+Customer Insights will use your language preference to display elements like the menu, label text, and system messages in your preferred language.

-Because the dashboard is connected to your data, the following items remain in their original language:
+Because most features are based on your data, some items remain in their original language.
+For example:

 - Your data, including entities and segments
 - Your environment name

 ## Choose your language settings

-To change your preferred language within Customer Insights, select **Admin** -> **System**.
-Under the **General** tab, choose a **Language** from the dropdown.
-Select **Save** to confirm the change.
+Change your preferred language within Customer Insights [on the **System** page](pm-settings).